Mahesh Bhatt: Other professional work

-Bhatt is co-owner of the film production house, Vishesh Films, with Mukesh Bhatt.
+Bhatt is co-owner of the film production house, Vishesh Films, with his brother, Mukesh Bhatt.
 However owing to differences between the brothers, Mukesh Bhatt took over Vishesh films and in May 2021, it was publicly announced that Mahesh Bhatt was no more associated with the firm.
 He is a member of the advisory board of U.S. nonprofit TeachAids.

 He has hosted some episodes of two science magazine programmes - Turning Point and Imaging Science on Doordarshan in 1990s.